Wwwzff/Ship-Detection/Applications/README.md

 * Coded by Visual Studio 2017, and you may need that to run the .sln file (or just go to ./WindowsFormsApp1/bin/Debug and try to run .exe file directly)

 # Python Application
 * You may need to modify the model's path in app.py.
 After running the python script, go have fun in http://localhost:5000 or http://127.0.0.1:5000
+* Up-to-date version can be find on https://github.com/Wwwzff/ShipDetector